awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

-# Overview of Managing Access Permissions to Your AWS Glue Resources<a name="access-control-overview"></a>
+# Managing Access Permissions for AWS Glue Resources<a name="access-control-overview"></a>

-You can have valid credentials to authenticate your requests, but unless you have the appropriate permissions, you can't create or access an AWS Glue resource such as a table in the Data Catalog\.
+You can have valid credentials to authenticate your requests, but unless you have the appropriate permissions, you can't create or access an AWS Glue resource such as a table in the AWS Glue Data Catalog\.

 Every AWS resource is owned by an AWS account, and permissions to create or access a resource are governed by permissions policies\.
 An account administrator can attach permissions policies to IAM identities \(that is, users, groups, and roles\)\.
 Some services \(such as AWS Glue and Amazon S3\) also support attaching permissions policies to the resources themselves\.